 Purpose: ISC champions the creation and understanding of sculpture and its unique, vital contribution to society.
 Members include anyone with an interest in and commitment to the field of sculpture.
 ISC publishes Sculpture, an international monthly magazine dedicated to all forms of sculpture, and a series of isc Press sculpture books.
 The organization also maintains an award-winning website with the most comprehensive resources and information on sculpture.
-ISC also produces annual International Sculpture Conferences and Symposiums, educational programs, including the ISConnects series, and other special events; it also gives awards.
+ISC also produces annual International Sculpture Conferences and Symposiums, educational programs, including the ISConnects series, and other special events; it also gives awards for achievement in sculpture.

 Italian Art Society (IAS)

-Purpose: IAS fosters communication among disciplines and scholarship devoted to the study of Italian art and civilization of all historical periods.
-The organization sponsors sessions at the International Congress on Medieval Studies and at the annual conferences of CAA, the Renaissance Society of America, the Sixteenth Century Society, and the Society of Architectural Historians.
-IAS provides a network of special support for graduate students and emerging scholars, including the IAS Travel Grant for conference presentations.
-The group also organizes the annual IAS/Kress Lecture Series in Italy and helps to facilitate the circulation of members’ publications and research interests through its website and newsletter.
+Purpose: IAS promotes the study of the architecture and visual arts of Italy, from prehistory to the present day.
+The organization sponsors sessions at the International Congress on Medieval Studies and at the annual conferences of CAA, the Renaissance Society of America, the Sixteenth Century Society & Conference, the Society of Architectural Historians, and the American Association of Italian Studies.
+The IAS provides a network of special support for graduate students and emerging scholars, including the IAS Travel Grant for conference presentations and a new mentoring program.
+The group also provides IAS Research and Publications Grants for graduate students and for members holding the Ph.D. and Kress-funded grants for scholars traveling to or from abroad; organizes the annual IAS/Kress Lecture Series in Italy; and helps to facilitate the circulation of members’ publications and research interests through its website, Facebook page, Twitter account, blog, and newsletter.